British Rail Class 180: East Midlands Railway

 As part of its contract to operate the East Midlands franchise, East Midlands Railway announced that it would lease the four units once released by Hull Trains as part of its commitment to replace all its HSTs with more accessible stock.
-These were operated alongside the Class 222s on EMR's Intercity services between London St Pancras and Nottingham.
+These were operated alongside the Class 222s on EMR's Intercity services between London St Pancras, Sheffield and Nottingham.

 In January 2020, the first pair arrived at Derby Etches Park.
 By August 2020, EMR had received all four of the Class 180s, despite the transfer of the last two units being delayed due to the COVID-19 pandemic, and driver training commenced during the following month.

 In September 2020, the first unit, 180111, emerged from Derby Etches Park in EMR livery.
 On 13 December 2020, all entered service.

 In 2021, 180110 was converted to a four-carriage set with carriage 56910 removed due to excessive corrosion.
 From July until September 2022, Class 180s operated Summer Saturday services from Derby to Skegness.

 All were scheduled to be directly replaced by new Class 810 units, but in March 2023 it was confirmed that EMR's Class 180 fleet would be withdrawn at the May 2023 timetable change even though the first Class 810 are not expected to enter service until 2024.

 East Midlands Railway withdrew its Class 180 fleet in May 2023.